 Build cars.
 Work within a diverse field of application, from vehicle manufacture and assembly through to handling engines, body shells, transmissions and axles.

 On this traineeship (max. three years) you learn the art of metalworking and techniques for jointing and forming metals as well as how to build components according to assembly designs and production plans, design drawings and procedural instructions, and how to operate the machinery, equipment and IT systems of the production process.
 Assembly of electric, electronic and mechanical components forms part of your training, as does the application of quality, work and test instructions.
 In addition, you learn the principles of control engineering for operating and servicing machinery and equipment.

-You want to apply for one of our apprenticeship positions?
-Please use our job search using the filter ‘pupils’.
+You want to apply for one of our Production mechanic positions?
+Please use our job search.

 Thank you for expressing your interest in a vocational training and/or a dual study program in cooperation with Daimler AG.
 Our vocational traineeships and dual study programs are just as suited to women as men, and we also welcome applications from people with disabilities.

 Structure of technical vocational training

 You will learn all the key principles of your chosen field in our training workshop and in projects, coming into contact with the latest technologies right from the very start.
 After the basic training, you will apply and build on what you have learned with placements in manufacturing, for instance, or in the service departments and working on diverse projects – the ideal combination of theory and practice.